After you’ve set up conversion tracking, add helpful reporting columns to discover how your ads lead to valuable customer actions.

 - Value per all conversions (“Value / all conv.”)

 The "Cross-device conversions" ("Cross-device conv.") column reports the total number of cross-device conversions across all of your conversion actions.
 Cross-device conversions start as a click on an ad from one device and end as a conversion on another device (or in a different web browser on the same device).
-To offer a more complete report of cross-device conversions, we use models based on aggregated and anonymous data from users who have previously signed into Google services; these models predict cross-device conversions that we are unable to observe directly.
+To offer a more complete report of cross-device conversions, we use models based on privacy-safe data from users who have previously signed into Google services; these models predict cross-device conversions that we are unable to observe directly.
 This allows us to provide reporting on cross-device behavior that combines observed and modeled conversions, without compromising user privacy.

 You may notice that the numbers in your "Conversions," "All conversions," and "Cross-device conversions" columns have 2 decimal places.
 This is because some attribution models attribute fractional credit for each conversion across multiple clicks.
 These fractions are represented as decimals like 0.33 or 0.50.
 Even if you don't use an attribution model that gives fractional credit, you'll still see 2 decimal places in your reports.